aws-samples/amazon-sagemaker-secure-mlops/README.md

                   ModelBucketName=<S3 Model bucket name>
 ```

-The model execution role in the staging and production accounts is assumed by `AmazonSageMakerServiceCatalogProductsUseRole` in the data science environment account to test the endpoints in the target accounts.
+The model execution role `SageMakerModelExecutionRole` in the staging and production accounts is assumed by `AmazonSageMakerServiceCatalogProductsUseRole` in the data science environment account to test the endpoints in the target accounts.

 _Alternatively_ you can choose to use single-account deployment.
 In this case the ML model will be deployed in the data science account.
 You do not need to setup AWS Organizations and provide OU Ids as deployment variables.